simon-ritchie/apysc/docstring_markdowns/apysc/_animation/animation_base.md

 ### `_validate_animation_not_started` method docstring

-Validate whether an animation hasn't already been started.<hr>
+Validate whether an animation has not already started.<hr>

 **[Raises]**

-- Exception: If an animation has already been started.
+- Exception: If an animation has already started.

 ### `animation_complete` method docstring

-Add a animation complete event listener setting.<hr>
+Add an animation complete event listener setting.<hr>

 **[Parameters]**